 You can even plant them in and around your chicken run to give them shade and a nice place to stop for a snack.

-- Oatmeal is a great place to mix your treats that your chickens will love.
+It is a great place to mix your treats that your chickens will love.
 It will also help keep them warm in the winter.

 It provide a great deal of protein and are also high in fat and carbohydrates, which will keep your chickens healthy as they grow.

-- Hemp Seed is an excellent source of iron, protein, omega-3, omega-6, and so many other essential nutrients that will give your chickens a tasty snack as well as keep them healthy.
+It is an excellent source of iron, protein, omega-3, omega-6, and so many other essential nutrients that will give your chickens a tasty snack as well as keep them healthy.